T-8

 For all the with we introduce the notation

 where is the self energy associated to .
 Show that, due to the geometry of the lattice, with this choice of the Hamiltonian is decoupled and is the local Green function that one would have obtained removing the root 0 from the lattice, i.e., creating a “cavity” (hence the suffix).
-Moreover, using the relation above show that
+Moreover, using the Green function identities iterated twice, show that

 Iterating this argument, show that if denotes the collection of “descendants" of , i.e. sites that are nearest neighbours of except the root, then